Frequently asked questions

 - show up at the tournament on time, no later than 30 minutes before the posted close-of-registration time;

-- follow your coaches advice on eating, hydrating, warming up, stretching, warm-up bouting, and resting;
+- follow your coaches advice on eating before and during the tournament, hydrating, warming up, stretching, warm-up bouting, and resting;

-- stay close to the strip, with your coach, between the pool bouts;
+- between the pool bouts, stay close to the strip, with your coach;

 - make sure your coach knows your wearabouts during longer breaks, or if you need to step out;